MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 Deletion of records won't result in change of COGS.
 In most cases:

 * There will be no decrease, because no records are actually deleted.
 Records are only marked as deleted using a hidden column of type `bool`, the size of which is negligible.
-* There will be no increase, because the `.delete` operation does not require provisioning of extra resources.
+* In some cases, there will be no increase because the `.delete` operation does not require the provisioning of extra resources.
 * There will be negligible effect on COGS by data extent compaction.
 This is true even though the compaction causes the deletion of the old storage artifacts that may contain a large amount of deleted records.
 The replacement extents will be smaller and will therefore consume less space in both the Storage account and in the hot-cache.

 ## Triggering the deletion process